ripple/ripple-client/README.md

 * `src/js/util` Various static, stateless utility functions
 * `tools/` Tools used in the build process

+## Bug tracker

+Have a bug or a feature request?
+[Please open a new issue](https://github.com/rippleFoundation/ripple-client/issues).

 ## More information

 * https://ripple.com/wiki/Ripple_Client